Unboxed-Software/solana-course/content/env-variables.md

 ```

 Try doing this on your own, but if you get stuck, feel free to reference the `challenge` branch of [the same repository](https://github.com/Unboxed-Software/solana-admin-instructions/tree/challenge) to see one possible solution.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=02a7dab7-d9c1-495b-928c-a4412006ec20)!